PartyDAO/party-protocol/docs/governance.md

 ## Voting Power

+### Voting Cards
-Voting power within the governance Party is represented and held by "voting cards," which are NFTs (721s) minted for each member the Party.
+Voting power within the governance Party is represented and held by "voting cards," which are NFTs (721s) minted for each member of the Party.
 Each voting card has a distinct voting power/weight associated with it.
-The total (undelegated) voting power a member has is the sum of all the voting power in all the voting cards they possess.
+The total (intrinsic) voting power a member has is the sum of all the voting power in all the voting cards they possess at a given block.

-TODO:
-- Voting cards
-    - Minting
-    - Weight
-    - NFT
-- Delegation
+### Delegation
-- Effective voting power calculation
-- Voting power snapshots
+Owners of voting cards can call `Party.delegateVotingPower()` to delegate their intrinsic total voting power (at the time of the call) to another account.
+The minter of the voting card can also set an initial delegate for the owner, meaning any voting cards held by the owner will be delegated by default.
+The chosen delegate does not need to own a voting card.
+Delegating voting power strips the owner of their entire voting power until they redelegate to themselves, meaning they will not be able to vote on proposals created afterwards.
+Voting card owners can recover their voting power for future proposals if they delegate to themselves or to the zero address.

+### Calculating Effective Voting Power
+The effective voting power of a user is the sum of all undelegated (or self-delegated) voting power from their voting cards plus the sum of all voting power delegated to them by other users.

+### Voting Power Snapshots
+TODO...

 ## Distributions